| | |

 ranking southern officers (who had been trained by the Italians for police

-units.
+duties) to command their units.
 The ringleaders urged a separation of north and south.
 Northern

 noncommissioned officers arrested the rebels, but discontent in the north